TwinLizzie/NGnoidTV/NGNUITY.md

 Once again: We are haunted by the reality of 'Might makes Right'.
 The strongest organism gets to impose their will on the weaker ones, because [they can], etc.

 Human beings have the luxury of [being able to choose] whether or not they want to eat meat.
-Soon we will even have the luxury of being able to eat meat without the need to slaughter a living creature to begin with, thanks to advances in biotechnology; in vitro cultures of stem cells harvested from the muscle tissue of pigs, cows and chickens.
+Soon we will even have the luxury of being able to eat meat without the need to slOn Fascism, Human Nature and Post-Humanismaughter a living creature to begin with, thanks to advances in biotechnology; in vitro cultures of stem cells harvested from the muscle tissue of pigs, cows and chickens.

 A Kardashev Type I civilization (one that has complete power and mastery over every single source of energy of its home planet) will even be able to re-engineer the world's ecosystem to its liking.
 Earthquakes and hurricanes would become a thing of the past.
 Lions and hyenas would be fed lab-grown meat in national parks and nature reserves.
 The spread of new diseases and parasites will be curtailed before they even have the chance to infect a single organism.